Ben Brading 5 min read

 Future supply points should then be synchronised with the end date of this initial contract by:

-- Separate but synchronised fixed contracts – Entering short-term fixed contracts with an end date close to the multi-site renewal date, enabling consolidation at that point.
+• Separate but synchronised fixed contracts – Entering short-term fixed contracts with an end date close to the multi-site renewal date, enabling consolidation at that point.

-Multi-site business energy comparison
+3. Multi-site energy comparison

 Quotations can be obtained by contacting energy suppliers directly or by using a business energy broker.